AmirhosseinR/e-prop-on-gsc/tf2/README.md

-# E-prop: the code repository
+# E-prop: TensorFlow v2 code repository

 Here is the tensorflow simulation for GSC: `eprop_LSNN.py`